custap80/instr/README.md

 # Web piano
 A piano player that runs using Tone.js with just keyboard.
-See keyboard [layout](keyboard-layout.png)
+See keyboard [layout](keyboard-layout.png) below
 ![layout](keyboard-layout.png)

 [Try it out](https://custap80.github.io/instr)